EnsignKilos/Splitter/README.md

 ## Acknowledgements

 Built for high-performance wordlist processing and dictionary management in penetration testing and security research workflows.
+Designed to preserve all data whilst enabling efficient pattern-based separation.

 ## Support